Rejection rates for credit applications via Destacame’s platform were close to 100%

 Improved credit scores for Destacame users

-Destacame views this collection module as a simple fulfillment of their mission statement to their user and a great addition to their value proposition for financial institutions.
-By working towards greater transparency and financial literacy, Destacame achieved a benefit for all parties involved; the user has access to better financial products and knowledge, while the financial institution is gaining access to more clients and recovering written-off debt.
+Destacame views this collection module as a simple fulfillment of their mission statement to their users and a great addition to their value proposition for financial institutions.
+By working towards greater transparency and financial literacy, Destacame achieved a benefit for all parties involved; users have access to better financial products and knowledge, while financial institutions are gaining access to more clients and recovering written-off debt.